-Bond yields headed for the lowest in two weeks on bets monetary easing in the U.S. will encourage the Turkish central bank to cut interest rates.
-The lira weakened.
+Turkey bond yields fell to the lowest in more than two weeks after Fitch Ratings said it may upgrade the country’s debt to investment grade and on bets monetary easing in the U.S. will encourage the central bank to cut interest rates.

-Yields on two-year benchmark debt slumped 14 basis points, or 0.14 percentage point, to 7.67 percent at 10:30 a.m. in Istanbul, the lowest on a closing basis since Aug.
-6. The lira depreciated less than 0.1 percent to 1.7935 per dollar, retreating for the first time in three days.
+Yields on two-year benchmark debt slumped 11 basis points, or 0.11 percentage point, to 7.70 percent at the close in Istanbul, the lowest since Aug.
+6. The lira depreciated less than 0.1 percent to 1.7950 per dollar, retreating for the first time in three days.

 Minutes of the Federal Reserve’s most recent meeting showed U.S. policy makers favored further stimulus measures unless the economy shows signs of sustainable recovery.
 People’s Bank of China Governor Zhou Xiaochuan said yesterday adjustments to rates and bank reserve requirements are still possible after the central bank stepped up temporary cash injections this month.